Augmenting Your Human Workforce with Bots

 By now it’s hopefully clear that the ideal bot deployment will consist of bots that are an integral part of your contact center, not something bolted onto your existing operations.
 At Quiq, we designed our bot framework with this goal in mind from the outset.

-The aforementioned foundational principles are all commoditized and available within visual designers.
+The aforementioned foundational principles are all commoditized and available to visual designers.
 If you’d like to learn more, please contact us.
 We believe Quiq can truly give your contact center superhuman powers.

 Author: Kyle McIntyre